nuts-foundation/nuts-workshops/mini-manuals/5-authz-credentials.md

 Issuing an authorization credential is similar to issuing an organization credential.
 Both use the same API.
 New credentials will automatically receive an id, issuanceDate, context and proof.
 A DID requires a valid assertionMethod key for issuing credentials.

-A credential with implied consent can be issued with the following call:
+A credential can be issued with the following call:

 ```http request
 POST http://localhost:1323/internal/vcr/v2/issuer/vc